 What is male pattern baldness?

 Male pattern baldness is the common type of hair loss that develops in most men at some stage.
 The condition is sometimes called androgenetic alopecia.
-It usually takes 15-25 years to go bald.
-However, some men go bald in fewer than five years.
+It usually takes 15-25 years to go bald, but can be quicker.

 Typically, at first the hair begins to thin (recede) at the sides (temples).
 At the same time, the hair usually becomes thin on the top of the head.
 A bald patch gradually develops in the middle of the scalp.
 The receding sides and the bald patch on the top (the crown) gradually enlarge and join together, leaving a patch at the front.
 The patch at the front eventually thins as well.

 A rim of hair is often left around the back and sides of the scalp.
-In some men, this rim of hair also thins and goes to leave a completely bald scalp.
+In some men, this rim of hair also thins and goes, leaving a completely bald scalp.

 Who gets male pattern baldness?